the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter2.md

 // output: Robin Andrew Dan
 ~~~~~~~~

-Perhaps you have noticed that the local state object in the App component can get destructured the same way.
+Note that the local state object in the App component can get destructured the same way.
 You can shorten the filter and map line of code.

-{title="src/App.js",lang="javascript"}
+{title="src/App.js",lang=javascript}
 ~~~~~~~~
   render() {
 # leanpub-start-insert